sketchplugins/plugin-directory/README.md

 - [Dribbble](https://github.com/dribbble/dribbble-sketch), by Dribbble Holdings Ltd.: Share your creative process directly to the Dribbble community from within Sketch.
 - [Blender](https://github.com/bunnieabc/blender), by bunnieabc: A sketch plugin to create awesome gradient layers
 - [HSL Color Picker](https://github.com/ashung/hsl_color_picker), by Ashung Hung: HSL Color Picker for Sketch
-- [Symbol Instance Sheet](https://github.com/sonburn/symbol-instance-sheet), by Jason Burns: Generate a sheet of symbol instances from your current document or a library.
 - [Shared Style Finder](https://github.com/sonburn/shared-style-finder), by Jason Burns: Find instances of a shared layer or text style.
 - [Egmont Plugin](https://github.com/interfacemarket/egmont-plugin), by Interface.Market: Sketch plugin for create squircle shapes.
 - [Sketch Icons](https://github.com/AMoreaux/Sketch-Icons), by AMoreaux: Import your icons, apply a color mask and create a dynamic icons library.